What Makes a Taoist?

 Plenty of Taoists can still be very judgmental, but in Awakening Dragon, we focus specifically on removing judgment out of the picture.
 Awakening Dragon Taoism is more vocal about the dangers of judgment since modern culture is walking the dangerous path towards Legalism again.

 In many respects, Taoism is very Universalist in its style.

-As a result there exists an amazing range of Taoist’s.
-In this century we will see another large shift in Taoism as the world is going thru fundamental changes in structure.
-Taoism is very flexible, as a result Taoism is literally evolving as we speak here.
-Because of all the changes, the difference between being in a Taoist lineage vs. being a lay Taoist vs. whether a person practices only part of Taoism vs. if they base their entire life upon it vs. if they practice a “traditional” Chinese religious version vs. being more shamanic vs. participating in a more modern offshoot vs. what Taoist practices you love to use vs. etc etc etc… well all this means it has become a bit confusing to know who is a Taoist.
+In this century, we will see another large shift in Taoism as the world is going thru fundamental changes in structure.
+Taoism is very flexible; as a result, Taoism is evolving right now.
+Because of all the changes, the difference between being in a Taoist lineage vs. being a lay Taoist vs. whether a person practices only part of Taoism vs. if they practice a “traditional” Chinese religious version vs. being more shamanic and spiritual vs. participating in a more modern offshoot vs., etc. etc. etc. Well, all this means it has become a bit confusing to know who is a Taoist.

 However, despite the changes within Taoism, a Taoist will always at the core be a person who: Lives life kindly, compassionately, gracefully, never striving to be first, with modesty while embracing a colorful story to enjoy as ourselves.

 The Heart of Taoism has evolved and survived over 4000 years because it isn’t a fixed story!
 Fixed stories come and then fade away to history.
 Rather it’s how a Taoist holds to being in the moment, striving to be flexible, working at being a kind aware person and always taking joy to express life with our style of approach.
 That is what makes Taoism a timeless practice.
 Not by living to words but rather in how to hold oneself in the expression of life.